Shopify/polaris/polaris.shopify.com/content/foundations/patterns/design-patterns.md

 # Design Patterns

 A pattern is a repeatable solution to a common UX problem in a specific merchant situation.
-Using the right pattern in the right context makes the Admin familiar and easy to use.
+Using the right pattern in the right context makes the Shopify admin familiar and easy to use.

 ---